soham1255/Slideshow/README.md

 This plugin requires WordPress version 4.0 or higher and PHP version 5.6 or higher.

 **Demo**<br>
-Check out the demo of the Image Slider Plugin here.
+Check out the demo of the Image Slider Plugin <a href="https://www.dropbox.com/s/ns6iadqtws99a9z/ilATMTQmSF.mp4?dl=0">here </a>.

 **Libraries Used**
 <br>Swiper<br>